Bobby Gould: Back to club football (2000–2003)

-In August 2000, Bobby Gould was named as manager of Division Three side Cardiff City.
+In August 2000, Gould was named as manager of Division Three side Cardiff City.
 But two months later he handed over his duties to Alan Cork and was promoted to the role of general manager.
 After seeing the Bluebirds win promotion at the end of 2000–01 he left Ninian Park to seek a return to management.

-Bobby Gould's final full-time managerial post came in February 2003 when he took over at Division Two strugglers Cheltenham Town.
+Gould's final full-time managerial post came in February 2003 when he took over at Division Two strugglers Cheltenham Town.
 Despite his efforts, Cheltenham were unable to avoid relegation back to Division Three and Gould resigned soon after the 2003–04 campaign was underway, following a run of six defeats in seven games.
 Gould was unpopular with the fans throughout the start of 2003–04, resulting in a demonstration after the home match with Rochdale during which he came out to announce that he had resigned.

 Other roles in football (since 2004)

-In season 2004–05 Gould was employed to coach Peterborough United by owner Barry Fry but quit at half time during an LDV Trophy match with Bristol City after a disagreement with Fry over player selection.

-In September 2006 it was announced that Gould would be employed in assisting his son Jonathan who is head coach with Hawke's Bay United in New Zealand and now coaches the under 15's squad during the summer.

-Gould appears periodically on BBC Five Live's Fighting Talk in which he has become most notorious for his dislike of being in the final or "Defend the Indefensible".

-He is a regular presenter and pundit on talkSPORT Radio, and appears each Friday on the Andy Goldstein Sports Bar programme, where he is colloquially known as "The Gouldfather".
+Gould is a regular presenter and pundit on Talksport, and appears each Friday on the Andy Goldstein Sports Bar programme, where he is colloquially known as "The Gouldfather".

 Return to club football

 Gould was appointed as manager of Weymouth in the Conference National on 12 April 2009 for the final five games of the season.
 In his first game in charge Gould led Weymouth to a 1–1 draw with Forest Green Rovers which ended an 11-game losing streak, but he was unable to save them from relegation to the Conference South.
-He is now assistant manager at Western League side Portishead Town.

 Personal life

 Married to Marjorie since 1968, the couple have two sons Jonathan (born 1968) and Richard (born 1970).

-Richard is the current Chief Executive of Bristol City whilst Jonathan is a former Coventry City and Celtic goalkeeper.
+Richard is the current Chief Executive of the England & Wales Cricket Board, whilst Jonathan is a former Coventry City and Celtic goalkeeper.

 Matt Gould, Bobby's grandson, is a goalkeeper who has represented Spennymoor Town and Altrincham, while Louise Gould, Bobby's granddaughter, is a journalist working for Celtic.